FluuxIO/XMPP/README.md

 # Fluux XMPP

-Fluux XMPP is a Chat SDK for iOS, implementing XMPP protocol.
-XMPP is an IETF standard.
+Fluux XMPP is a Chat SDK in Swift for iOS, MacOS and Linux.
+It implements the XMPP protocol which is an IETF standard.

 Fluux XMPP is a clean slate implementation, with the following goals in mind: